-There was one big hitch: Plans were drawn for a railroad from Montreal to Boston, and the city’s wealthy businessmen were prepared to back the venture.
-Boston back then was six times the size of Portland, and growing fast.
+There was one big hitch: Plans were drawn for a railroad from Montreal to Boston, and that city’s wealthy businessmen were prepared to back the venture.
+Boston then was six times the size of Portland, and growing fast.
 Portland, with only 15,000 residents, was barely growing at all.
 People called it ‘the deserted village,’ after it lost the state capitol to Augusta in 1832.

 John Alfred Poor

-He was born in Andover, Maine, on Jan.
+John Alfred Poor was born in Andover, Maine, on Jan.
 8, 1808, the son of Sylvanus and Mary (Merrill) Poor.
 His brother, Henry Varnum Poor, founded the company that became Standard & Poor’s rating service.

-John Alfred Poor grew into an imposing figure; at 6’2”, 250 lbs., he had a deep booming voice, prodigious energy and a hot temper.
+John Alfred Poor grew into an imposing figure.
+At 6’2”, 250 lbs., he had a deep booming voice, prodigious energy and a hot temper.
 He studied law, married Elizabeth Adams Hill and joined his uncle’s law practice in Bangor, serving as counsel to family friend Daniel Webster.

 But all was not rosy in the life of John Alfred Poor.
 Elizabeth died after only 3-1/2 years of marriage.
 Three daughters by his second wife, Elizabeth Orr, died, though one survived.
 Then Elizabeth died suddenly.

-Poor grew obsessed with Maine’s economic decline, as his state was losing population to the workshops and factories of Massachusetts.
+John Alfred Poor grew obsessed with Maine’s economic decline, as his state was losing population to the workshops and factories of Massachusetts.
 By 1844, he decided to throw his energies into promoting a railroad from Montreal to Portland to reverse that trend.

 He believed a railroad would spark an industrial boom, put people to work and connect the city with the waterfront.

-It was an audacious plan: a 250-mile, international railroad would cost more than the aggregate of all the wealth in the city.
+It was an audacious plan.
+A 250-mile, international railroad would cost more than the aggregate of all the wealth in the city.

-Poor went to Portland in the fall of 1844 to pitch his idea.
+John Alfred Poor went to Portland in the fall of 1844 to pitch his idea.
 He created a sensation.
-Many of the town's leaders supported the idea.
+Many of the town’s leaders supported the idea.
 A survey of the route was made before December, while Poor organized a company and worked on getting a charter for the road.
 In early February 1845, he learned agents from Boston were appearing before the Montreal Board of Trade arguing their case.

 The Sleigh Ride

 On Feb.
 5, 1845, five days before the Maine Legislature granted the charter for his railroad, he set out from Portland in the most terrific snowstorm of the winter.
-Shortly after midnight, John Alfred stepped into a horse-drawn sleigh as the driving snow cut his face like a knife and the temperature hovered at 3 degrees below zero.
+Shortly after midnight, John Alfred Poor stepped into a horse-drawn sleigh as the driving snow cut his face like a knife and the temperature hovered at 3 degrees below zero.

 The wind and snow made it hard to follow the road, and he covered only 7.5 miles to Falmouth in three hours.
 He had breakfast at a tavern, and continued for another 40 miles until stopping at nightfall in South Paris.
 By then his nose and ear were frostbitten.